-The good, the bad and chronic hepatitisJuly 31st, 2012 in Diseases, Conditions, Syndromes /
+The good, the bad and chronic hepatitisJuly 31, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Today is World Hepatitis Day and it brings good news and bad news.
 The bad news is that hepatitis is still a serious condition which affects nearly 400,000 Australians putting them on a course to serious liver disease.
 The good news is that treatment is now less invasive, of shorter duration, much more effectiveand diagnosis doesnt involve humongous needles, says Dr Nick Shackel from the Centenary Institute.